-During Years 7 and 8, students engage in a Project Based Learning (PBL) program focusing on STEAM, an international focus on Science, Technology, Engineering, Arts and Mathematics.
-The needs of gifted students are addressed through a rich and varied curriculum and through differentiation.
+The needs of students are addressed through a rich and varied curriculum and through differentiation.
 Students undertake PAT Literacy and Numeracy tests at Years 7 and 8 so that teachers can use data to personalise learning for students.
 They also participate in the Renaissance Reading program.

 In Years 9 and 10, students begin to design their own program within a structured subject selection process.
-During Year 9, students undertake year-long studies in the core subjects and choose units from electives within Science, Humanities, Arts, Technologies, and Health.
+During Year 9, students undertake year-long studies in the core subjects and choose elective units.
 Students continue their studies in the language chosen at Year 8.
-Alternatively, students may choose to add a language and study two languages into Year 10 and VCE.

-In Year 10, through the Accelerated Studies Program, capable students can apply to undertake VCE Units 1 & 2, Units 3 & 4 in Year 11; gifted Year 12 students have the opportunity to engage in specified university studies conducted through the University of Melbourne, Monash University and La Trobe University.
+In Year 10, through the Accelerated Studies Program, capable students can apply to undertake VCE Units 1 & 2 and Units 3 & 4 in Year 11.
 Year 10 students who might have a vocational Pathway are offered the opportunity to participate in Pre-Vocational Learning.